-At first I thought making changes to my capsule wardrobe would be “cheating”.
-But then I realized there are no “capsule wardrobe police” 😉 .
+At first, I thought making changes to my capsule wardrobe would be “cheating”.
+But then I realized there is no “capsule wardrobe police” 😉 .
 My capsule only affects me, so I need to make it work for me.

 If you are constantly exchanging clothes between your capsule and clothes in storage, you might be missing the point of living with fewer clothes.
 But in my opinion, making intentional refinements and adjustments is part of the process.

 A capsule wardrobe isn’t about depriving yourself of clothes or trying to live with as few items as possible.
 It is simply dressing with fewer items to make life easier and make getting dressed a pleasant, stress-free experience.